 What Paperwork Is Required To Register a Trailer in Florida?

-Only trailers over 2000 pounds are required to have both titles and registrations.
-Trailers under 2000 pounds must have a license and registration but do not need titles.
+Trailers over 2000 pounds are required to have both titles and registrations, and those under 2000 pounds must have a license and registration but do not need titles.

 To register a used or homemade trailer under 2000 pounds, you will need the following: